sdgniser/sdgniser.github.io/README.md

 * Welcome text
 * Blog
 * Responsiveness
+* :( Links break when they overflow into multiple lines
+* Make page scroll smoothly when links are clicked on the navbar

 ## How to run local instance
 * Install `ruby`, `ruby-gems`.
 Install `gcc` and `make` if your system doesn't already have them installed